See Creative Writing.

 Jay M. Dickson

-The novel, British modernism, Victorian literature, queer studies, postcolonial studies.
-On sabbatical 2013–14.
+The novel, British modernism, Victorian literature, queer studies, gender studies, postcolonial studies.

 Medieval British literatures, Chaucer, Dante, Shakespeare, Arthurian literature, narrative theory, Celtic studies, and children’s literatures.